-The Company believes that adequate provisions for resolution of all claims and pending litigation have been made for probable losses and that the ultimate outcome of these actions will not have a material adverse effect on its financial condition but could have a material effect on its results of operations in a given quarter or annual period.
+The Company believes that adequate provisions for resolution of all contingencies, claims and pending litigation have been made for probable losses and that the ultimate outcome of these actions will not have a material adverse effect on its financial condition but could have a material adverse effect on its results of operations in a given quarter or annual period.

 The Company has received partial refunds from the United States government in reference to settling custom disputes dating back to 1982.
-Accordingly, the Company recorded a net gain of \$19,436 (\$12,288 net of taxes) in other income (expense) for the twelve months ended December 31, 2006.
+Accordingly, the Company recorded a net gain of \$9,154 (\$5,799 net of taxes) and \$19,436 (\$12,288 net of taxes) in other income (expense) for the years ended December 31, 2007 and 2006, respectively.
 Additional future recoveries will be recorded as realized.